euxn23/euxn23/README.md

 - Especially in Web Frontend, Node.js, TypeScript.
 - I work using AWS, GCP or other SaaS/PaaS.
-- I had worked using ruby, python, go in the past.
+- I had worked using ruby, python and go in the past.
 - I like Linux, especially Arch Linux.
 - I also like WSL (Windows Subsystem Linux).